 Attributes of a Full Professor

-The Professor in the School of Public Affairs has established a national reputation for excellence in an area field of expertise, through publications, funded research endeavors, and involvement in public affairs.
-The Professor is considered a leader in his or her chosen field, as shown by the holding of leadership positions in professional/academic/civic organizations, editorships or memberships on boards of editors, regular publication of scholarly research in books and journals, and significant appointments by public and non-profit organizations.
-The Professor has established and maintains a high level of research productivity, and imports the findings of research into current and newly developed courses and programs.
+While international recognition is valued, a successful candidate for Full Professor in the School of Public Affairs must have earned at least a national scholarly reputation through publications, funded research endeavors, and involvement in public affairs.
+A Professor is considered a leader in his or her chosen field, as shown by the holding of leadership positions in professional/academic/civic organizations, editorships or memberships on boards of editors, regular publication of scholarly research in books and journals, and significant appointments by public and non-profit organizations.
+A Professor has established and maintains a high level of research productivity, and imports the findings of research into current and newly developed courses and programs.

-The Professor provides leadership in program management, mentoring of junior faculty, and development and placement of students.
+A Professor provides leadership in program management, mentoring of junior faculty, and development and placement of students.
 Within Penn State, the Professor takes leading roles in faculty governance through service on School, College and University committees.
-The Professor works with peers to insure the quality of School, College, and University undertakings and the integration of scholarship into the life of the academic community.
+A Professor works with peers to ensure the quality of School, College, and University undertakings and the integration of scholarship into the life of the academic community.